sirpsycho85/CarND-Vehicle-Detection/writeup.md

 That said, the accuracy did not change by a great deal over the course of my experimentation.
 Ultimately, the proof was in the superior performance on the video once I switched to YCrCb and used all channels for my HOG features.

-Here is an example of the the output of extracting HOG parameters with my final configuration.
+Here is an example of the the output of extracting HOG parameters on the Y channel for sample images:

 ![alt text][image2]